shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/8 - Deploying the Contract.md

 app.isActive()
 ```

 Congratulations!
-You've just written your first smart contract, deployed to the blockchain, and retrieved some of its data.
+You've just written your first smart contract, deployed to the blockchain, and retrieved some of its data, now let's try to write our client side application in the [next lesson](https://github.com/shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/blob/main/9%20-%20Writing%20Html%20Code.md).